jpradocueva/requirements/draft/templates/EEP0013-Requirement_Proposal_Template.md

     Branch: eep-0004 (Working Group Process)

 # Use Case Domains

+In order to define a acomplete set of requirements, it is necessary to take a holitic view by consulting Subjet Matter Experts, (SME), from all relevant to use-case domains.
+In this way, it is possible to define cohesive specifications.
+The list of domains listed below is not an exhaustive list, but it should be a good starting point for EEP authors to build on:
 Based on the Use Case listed in the head of this document: ```EEP-xxx-title.md```, subject matter experts should provide the following analysis:

 Domain        | Description